 This length of coat is easy to maintain and keep clean.
 Don’t cut your dreadlock dog’s coat any shorter than this, as it will grow back as mats, not dreads!

 If you’re not experienced in caring for a dreadlock dog, it may be wisest to consult a specialist dog groomer.
 Remember that it can take up to two years to create cording on a dog’s coat, and a trimming or clipping mistake could take a long time to put right.

 If you have a dreadlock dog and you live in a country with a very warm climate, it may be kinder to clip your dog, rather than allow the dreads to grow.

 Corded coats were evolved to keep the dog warm and dry in harsh mountain environments, and a dreadlock dog could be vulnerable to overheating during the summer time.

+There are several breeds of dogs that have natural dreadlocks and a few that have coats that can be corded with a little care and effort.
 First of all, let’s take a look at what dog has dreadlocks naturally, before we move on to check out a few breeds whose coats can be persuaded into cords with a little know-how and hairdressing skill!

 The Hungarian Puli

 The Hungarian Puli was traditionally used for herding sheep, where their thickly corded coats protected them from the harsh mountain winter weather.